-If you’re going to be working from home in the next couple of months, here's a few easy fixes that will reduce your eyestrain and make your computer reading more comfortable.
+If you’re going to be working from home, here's a few easy fixes that will reduce your eyestrain and make your computer reading more comfortable.

 Start by eliminating any glare inducing sources.
 Glare has always been a problem for computer-related work because of the reflective nature of monitors.
 Glare disrupts the visual pathways to your brain where vision takes place creating strained vision.
 Glare can disrupt vision in the distance; most noticeable with night driving or when reading; especially computer-related reading.

-Reading at a monitor for hours on end puts a strain on your eyes muscles.
+Reading at a monitor for hours on end puts a strain on your eye’s muscles.
 Reading glasses will take the stress away from the eyes muscles and keep your work in focus and you reading comfortably.
-To be truly effective, computer reading glasses should have high quality optical lenses with a high quality anti-reflective lens coating in the lens power that is specific to your computer reading distance.
+To be truly effective, computer reading glasses should have premium quality lenses with premium quality anti-reflective lens treatments in the lens power that is specific to your computer reading distance.

 Know your glare sources to begin your 5-step computer eyestrain fix